birkmose/birkmose-oidc-examples/dotnet/basic/README.md

 The example runs several containers:

 * `heimdall`: The Heimdall backend itself.
 The configuration files for Heimdall are stored in the [HeimdallConfig](./HeimdallConfig) folder.
-* `oidc_demo_client`: A simple React-based single-page app (SPA), that acts as a public OIDC client that we will use to authenticate our end-user using the Idp Example.
-The source code for this SPA can be found in the [client/OidcExampleClient](../../client/OidcExampleClient/) folder.
+* `oidc_demo_client`: A simple React-based single-page app (SPA), acting as a public OIDC client that we will use to authenticate our end-users using the Idp example.
+The source code for this SPA can be found in the [client/oidc_demo_client](../../client/oidc_demo_client/) folder.
 Configuration for the SPA OIDC client is stored in the [OidcDemoClientConfig](./OidcDemoClientConfig/) folder.
 * `basic_idp_example`: The Basic Idp example itself, programmed using .NET6, and the ASP.NET Core MVC Framework.
 The source for this example can be found in the [BasicIdpExample](./BasicIdpExample/) folder.